Starting A Podcast For Free With Anchor (Spotify for Podcasters)

 - Messages let you add a voice message a listener has left for you.

-- The library is any audio that you have previously recorded or uploaded, and it can be inserted into an episode at any point.
+- The library is any audio you have previously recorded or uploaded, and it can be inserted into an episode at any point.

 - Transitions are the Anchor catch-all for music and sound effects that you can use for background audio, etc.